Nathan-Wisner/YoutubeToMp3/README.md

 Run `pip.bat` after downloading + installing python and adjusting the files so the folder paths are exactly like yours.
 They should look like this `"C:\Users\Bob\Documents...."`

+Keep the extention of %%(title).... in the Youtube DL files, they help with the naming of the file.

 Now you can run any of the files for thier needs

 ### What Each File Does